hardcore-coder-69/debouncing-visualization/README.md

 # Steps
 1. Clone the repository
-2. Open "index.html" file in your faorite browser
+2. Open "index.html" file in your favorite browser